Coding-Gymnasium/rails_practice_March_2021/README.md

 - [ ] Create a student transfer page that will transfer one student from one school to another.
 - [ ] If the student has an enrollment display a message letting the user know the student cannot be moved because he or she has an active enrollment.
 - [ ] Fix tests that are currently erroring

+Plan:
+Create a transfer object that belongs to both student and schools

+The object has:
+from_school (school_id)
+to_school (school_id)
+student (student_id)
+eligible (boolean)

+Story
+Student 'John Noneligeble', is enrolled at school "Test School" and has an active enrollment.
+Student 'Mary Eligible' is enrolled at school "Test School" and she doesn't have active enrollments.

+1. A student goes to her show page where she finds link labelled "Transfer to a new school" 1.a.
+Clicking on the "Transfer..." link redirects to new view for transfer 1.b.
+Transfer new view has a form that includes:
+		- Name
+		- School of origin
+		- Eligible to transfer?
+		- Destination school
+		- Cohort
+		- Start date
+		- End date
+		- Submit
+	1.c.
+Clicking submit
+			- redirects to student show page if student eligible.
+Student can see new enrollment
+			- flash message error and rerenders page if student is not eligible.
+Student can see new enrollment